Pajamajoker/CRM/README.md

 1)This CRM application is just an extensively demonstrative application,coded for the purpose of showcasing the advantages and use cases of a CRM in various business sectors.
 2)I've created the CRM for a Financial Services Company such as BajajFinServ OR loan lending financial Banks 3)The codebase can be modified to serve as CRM for businesses of different sectors.

-I've created a CRM tool web application.
+4)This project is a part of my college curriculum,which uses JSP(now considered as obsolete technology) I've created a CRM tool web application.
 For this application I've used MYSQL to store the data and for the user interface I have used JSP and HTML.
 Customer relationship management (CRM) is a combination of people, processes, and technology that seeks to provide understanding of customer needs, to support business strategy, and to build long-term relationships with customers.